 Background and Scope

 The baroreceptor mechanism provides rapid negative feedback control of arterial pressure.
-A drop in arterial pressure is sensed by the baroreceptors and leads to an increase in heart rate, heart elastance, and vessel distensibility.
+A drop in arterial pressure is sensed by the baroreceptors and leads to an increase in heart rate, heart elastance, and a decrease in systemic vascular resistance.
 These changes operate with the goal maintaining arterial pressure at its healthy resting level.
 The baroreceptor mechanism may be divided into three parts: afferent, CNS, and efferent.
 The afferent part contains the receptors, which detect changes in the MAP.
 After that, the CNS portions the response into either sympathetic or parasympathetic.
 Lastly, the efferent part is used to provide feedback to the vasculature and organs within the Cardiovascular System .
 The model chosen only models the CNS and efferent portion of the baroreceptors.
 The fidelity of the model does require the modeling of the actual stretch receptors in the aorta or carotid arteries to provide the necessary feedback.
+Instead the changes in MAP are used to calculate changes in parasympathetic and sympathetic responses, which trigger the changes in the Cardiovascular System.

 Traumatic brain injuries are relatively common, affecting millions annually.
 They are usually defined as a blunt or penetrating injury to the head that disrupts normal brain function.
 Furthermore, they are classified as either focal (e.g. cerebral contusions, lacerations, and hematomas) or diffuse (e.g. concussions and diffuse axonal injuries) .
 The scope of the TBI model is somewhat limited by the low fidelity of the modeled brain.
 The brain is represented in the current Cardiovascular circuit with only two resistors and a compliance, all within one compartment.
 Because the circuit is modeled in this way, TBI is considered as an acute, non-localized, non-penetrating injury from a circuit perspective.
 Thus, the TBI model can account for intracranial pressure and cerebral blood flow on the basis of the whole brain, but not to specific areas of the brain.
 However, the engine does provide for three injury inputs: diffuse, right focal, and left focal.
 These will be discussed in the Actions section.
 Similarly to the Renal System, the brain circuit could be expanded to accommodate a higher-fidelity brain model.